aimms/function-reference/elementary-computational-operations/financial-functions/securities/securitydiscountedrate.rst

 ------------

-    The function :aimms:func:`SecurityDiscountedRate` returns the annual rate the security's value increases as a percentage of the redemption value.
+    The function :aimms:func:`SecurityDiscountedRate` returns the annual rate the security's value increases as a fraction of the redemption value.

 .. note::